Birth Control Prescriptions Are Down in States with Abortion Bans

 There is another update to the ongoing court battle over mifepristone, one of two drugs used in most medication abortion.
 As some may remember, by April three different courts had weighed in on two cases involving the drug, and the conflicting decision had people across the country confused as to whether medication abortions were still possible even in states where abortion remained legal.

-One of the confusing decisions came from District Court Judge Matthew Kaczmarek’s of Texas who agreed with a group of doctors calling themselves Alliance for Hippocratic Medicine.
+One of the confusing decisions came from District Court Judge Matthew Kacsmaryk’s of Texas who agreed with a group of doctors calling themselves Alliance for Hippocratic Medicine.
 Their case argued that the process used to approve mifepristone over 20 years ago was unlawful, and that approval should be rescinding.
 They further argued that more recent changes (in 2016 and 2021) that expanded access had been done without careful consideration of safety and should also be rescinded.

-Despite years of evidence that mifepristone is safer than Tylenol or Viagra, Kaczmarek agreed with the plaintiffs that the drug should not have been approved and that the more recent rule changes should also be overturned.
+Despite years of evidence that mifepristone is safer than Tylenol or Viagra, Kacsmaryk agreed with the plaintiffs that the drug should not have been approved and that the more recent rule changes should also be overturned.
 Among other spurious arguments, the judge said that the new rules violated the Comstock Act of 1873 which forbid sending “obscene” materials, including contraception, through the mail.

-His decision was immediately appealed to the Fifth Circuit Court of Appeals which issued an emergency decision agreeing with part, but not all, of Kaczmarek’s ruling.
+His decision was immediately appealed to the Fifth Circuit Court of Appeals which issued an emergency decision agreeing with part, but not all, of Kacsmaryk’s ruling.
 The appeals court said it was too late to question the original approval of the medication but agreed that the newer rules should be rescinded.
 They also cited the Comstock Act.

 Had this decision been allowed to take hold, even in states where abortion remains legal, mifepristone would only have been available up to 7 weeks of pregnancy (as opposed to 10 weeks) and could not be delivered by mail order.